datastaxdevs/workshop-graphql-netflix/README.md

 </>
 ```

-The `<Section>` component works in the same way, though we will fully replace the data in the `movies` variable.
+The `<Section>` component works in the same way, but you will fully replace the data in the `movies` variable this time.

 ```javascript
 const fetchData = async () => {